kong-tech-ops/ValorantWeaponsDisplayer/README.md

 ## Improvements?
 This app does not have the best structure codewise.
 It has few flaws.
 - Data fetching happens in App.js, not in a seperate file.
-- Some code could be refactored better i.e the async function.
+- Some code could be refactored.